Borisa995/storabble-login-qa-assignment/test-docs/test-cases.md

 **Expected Result:**
 - The form is not submitted
 - The user remains on the login page.
-- Below the email input field, the message "This field is required" is displayed,
+- Below the email input field the message "This field is required" is displayed.
 - Below the password input field the message "This field is required" is displayed.

 ---